devloos/Hotkey-Manager/README.md

-# Hotkey Manager
+# Shortcut Manager

-Manages any hotkeys
+Manages any shortcuts